zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 - Go to definition, symbol info on hover and Signature Help when the setting `go.docsTool` is set to `gogetdoc`.
 You will be prompted to update `gogetdoc`
 - Go to definition feature if you havent changed the `go.docsTool` setting.
 You will be prompted to install a [fork](https://github.com/ianthehat/godef) of `godef` that we are testing.
 - Auto-completion.
 You will be prompted to install a [fork](https://github.com/stamblerre/gocode) of `gocode` that we are testing as well as to update the `gopkgs` tool.
+Currently it only works if the package is already imported and used atleast once
 - `Go: Add Import` & `Go: Browse Packages` commands that will show the appropriate packages from the current module instead of GOPATH